Krister-Johansson/isbndb-client/README.md

 # ISBNdb Client

+> ⚠️ **Disclaimer**: This is an unofficial TypeScript client for the ISBNdb API.
+It is not affiliated with, endorsed by, or connected to isbndb.com.
+This library is maintained independently and is not officially supported by ISBNdb.

 A TypeScript client for the [ISBNdb API](https://isbndb.com/), providing type-safe access to book metadata, author information, publisher details, and subject classifications.

 ## Features